-Prior to IRIX 6.5.22 the number of nfsd has to be controlled manually via /etc/config/nfsd.options and quite often the default number of NFS server daemons would be inadequate for the amount of NFS traffic on server which would result in degraded NFS performance on clients.
-Starting with IRIX 6.5.22 the nfsd would be spawn dynamically to match the load on the server.
-Please refer to the section "DYNAMIC NFS DAEMONS" in nfsd(1M) manpage for more information about the way to control nfsd behaviour on your server.
+Prior to IRIX 6.5.22 release, the number of nfsd daemons had to be controlled manually via the /etc/config/nfsd.options file and quite often the default number of NFS server daemons would be inadequate for the amount of NFS traffic on server.
+This would result in degraded NFS performance on clients.
+Starting with IRIX 6.5.22 release, the nfsd daemon spawns dynamically to match the load on the server.
+Please refer to the section "DYNAMIC NFS DAEMONS" in nfsd(1M) manpage for more information about the way to control nfsd behavior on your server.